thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 In your code, you can check for the device (whether Fire TV Stick or Fire TV) by looking for the `amazon.hardware.low_power` feature.
 See [Identifying Amazon Fire TV Devices][identifying-amazon-fire-tv-devices] for more details.

+### Dolby Output Over Optical (Fire TV Edition only) {#dolbyoutputoveroptical}

+By default, the speakers of Fire TV Edition support stereo output only, and hence apps can stream stereo content by default.
+But when the TV is connected to a sound bar or AVR via Optical audio output or HDMI (based on the Dolby system settings set by the user on Fire TV Edition), an app can choose to stream surround sound in Dolby audio format.

+To support this, the app is required to read a Global setting `external_surround_sound_enabled` to decide if surround sound (AC3 and EAC3) is supported or not.
+If the value is `1`, Dolby audio is supported.
+If the value is `0`, the app can further use other means (such as [ACTION_HDMI_AUDIO_PLUG](https://developer.android.com/reference/android/media/AudioManager.html#ACTION_HDMI_AUDIO_PLUG intent of AudioManager) to decide if surround sound is supported or not.
+Refer to this Exoplayer patch ([ Added support for Surround Sound detection for Optical out](https://github.com/amzn/exoplayer-amazon-port/commit/e000b356e7b5be2bd79dca9152c4556b798112bb) for reference.

-## APIs for HDMI Mode Switch
+## APIs for HDMI Mode Switch (Fire TV Gen 2 only)

 Google introduced 4K [`Display.Mode`](https://developer.android.com/about/versions/marshmallow/android-6.0.html#4K-display) APIs in Android Marshmallow. `Display.Mode` allows applications to query physical display sizes and switch to a different HDMI display mode.

-Amazon implemented `Display.Mode` APIs in Fire TV (2nd Generation) running Fire OS 5 (based on Android L).
+Amazon implemented `Display.Mode` APIs in Fire TV (Gen 2) running Fire OS 5 (based on Android L).
 Apps can use these APIs for the HDMI Mode switch.

 Since these APIs are not part of Android API Level 21 (Lollipop) in Android SDK, the apps can use “reflection” to access the APIs.
 Alternatively, app developers can use the [4K Extension Library](#amazonextension) developed by Amazon, which wraps these Android APIs via reflection and provides a simple interface for them.